One Day is Not Enough to Visit Suwon…

-- KTX train is the fastest.
-It’ll get you from Seoul Station to Suwon Station in 25 minutes.
+- KTX trains are the fastest.
+It’ll zip you from Seoul Station to Suwon Station in 25 minutes.
 But it costs 8400KRW ($7.15USD).
 You get a reserved seat too.

 For me it was a no brainer that riding the KORAIL train is the best way to travel to Suwon.
 It only takes 36 minutes from Seoul Station to Suwon Station for a paltry $2.30USD (2700KRW).
 It’s a direct train with no stops.
 It gets me there quick, not that I was in a hurry.
 But the train fare was cheaper than a NYC subway ride and a I don’t have to fight for a seat.

 And remember these trains arrive on schedule and they depart on time.
 So get to your train platform with plenty of time to spare.

 The third train which is the most expensive but fastest is the KTX which will pop you over to Suwon non-stop from Seoul train station in 25 minutes and continues on to Busan.
 It cost 8400KRW and I took this train by mistake back to Seoul.